manzurayusup/student_registration/README.md

 * But the app still crashes if a student with no registered/waitlisted courses logs in.

 There are also other things that we think we could've done better:
 We only wrote tests for the important methods (not helper methods).
-We also aren't testing the Commandline class because it runs a while loop that depends on user input and we wanted to prioritize refactoring.
+We also aren't testing the Commandline class because it runs a while loop that depends on user input.
+Due to our time constraint, we decided to prioritize refactoring.

 ### What commands are needed to compile and run your code from the command line?
 You need to be in the root directory and using bash.
 Run the following command: ./run_program.sh <br/>